Saginaw Bay: History

 This area was long settled by indigenous peoples, lastly by bands of the Ojibwe people prior to European exploration.
 They dominated the areas around the Great Lakes.
 In the early 17th century, French explorers were the first Europeans to visit the Great Lakes region.
 The first to visit the Saginaw Bay area was Father Jacques Marquette, a French Jesuit missionary priest, who went there in 1668 after establishing a mission in St. Ignace.
 In 1686, Father Jean Enjalran arrived in the valley to establish an Indian mission, but his efforts failed.

 France ceded its nominal control of the region to Great Britain under the terms of the Treaty of Paris of 1763 following Britain's victory in the Seven Years' War.
-Twenty years later, Britain ceded it to the newly independent United States of America.
+Twenty years later, Britain ceded it to the newly independent United States.
 It became part of the Michigan Territory in 1805 and later was admitted to the Union as the State of Michigan.

 During development of natural resources in the 19th century, Saginaw Bay was busy with shipping of lumber and other commodities to eastern markets.

 Settlements

-About 1813, Louis Campau erected an Indian trading post along the Saginaw River, which led to the development of Saginaw City, Michigan in 1816 (which was combined with East Saginaw City in March 1890 to form Saginaw, Michigan).
+About 1813, Louis Campau erected an Indian trading post along the Saginaw River, which led to the development of Saginaw City, Michigan, in 1816 (which was combined with East Saginaw City in March 1890 to form Saginaw, Michigan).
 The history of other settlements of the Saginaw Bay area was connected to this.

 Bay City, Michigan is a major port at the lower end of the bay.
 The two islands in the middle of the bay, Charity Island and Little Charity Island, are excellent fishing grounds.